Leak Detectors for Seal Integrity

 This package leak detector system for seal integrity testing is a cumbersome, messy and time-consuming process, however.

 Another seal integrity monitoring system, used for products such as cheese, is to keep the product in cold storage for a number of days to allow it to absorb all the carbon dioxide, which sucks the packaging material onto the surface to create a snug fit.
 If this tight fit is not seen, it suggests that a leak is present and the product must be repackaged.
 This, however, is a time-consuming and slow leak detector approach, and furthermore it needs a large amount of storage space.

 Dansensor’s Package leak detection programme for seal integrity

-Dansensor’s leak detection systems offer both on-line and off-line leak detection of modified atmosphere packages and whole shipping crates for seal integrity assurance.
+MOCON Europe’s (Dansensor’s) leak detection systems offer both on-line and off-line leak detection of modified atmosphere packages and whole shipping crates for seal integrity assurance.
 Furthermore, Dansensor’s innovative leak detection equipment allows package leak detection non-destructively.

 Off-line leak detector system for seal integrity